srfrnk/superman/README.md

 ### Rules
 A Rule object takes the following basic properties:
-- active        bool    true to process the rule, false to ignore it.
+- 'active' - bool - true to process the rule, false to ignore it.
-- priority      int     determines order for processing rules, lower is first in order.
+- 'priority' - int - determines order for processing rules, lower is first in order.
-- matcher       string  name of mather to use for the rule.
+- 'matcher' - string - name of mather to use for the rule.
 See 'Matchers'
-- action        string  name of action to use for the rule.
+- 'action' - string - name of action to use for the rule.
 See 'Actions'
-- description   string  description of rule - will be added to logger output when rule is used.
+- 'description' - string - description of rule - will be added to logger output when rule is used.
-- comment       string  optional text to describe or add info about the rule. will not used by superman. purely for maintenance purposes.
+- 'comment' - string - optional text to describe or add info about the rule. will not used by superman. purely for maintenance purposes.

 ### Matchers
 A Matcher is a method to determine if a rule applies to a request.
 Matchers are put into the 'sm' ruleMatchers property.
 They can be added or deleted.
 Matchers are identified within the ruleMatchers object by name.
 Each matcher is a function of the form:

 *function(rule , req , proxyInfo)*

 Where:
-rule        object  the rule object being matched. req         object  the ServerRequest object of the request being matched. proxyInfo   object  the 'sm' object containing all superman's configurable content (see 'REPL')
+- 'rule' - object - the rule object being matched.
+- 'req' - object - the ServerRequest object of the request being matched.
+- 'proxyInfo' - object - the 'sm' object containing all superman's configurable content (see 'REPL')

 The function must return a boolean, true if the rule is matched by this matcher for this request, false if not.

 Matchers may define and use custom properties of the rule object.